MichaelKMalak/andfun-kotlin-sleep-tracker-with-recyclerview/README.md

 # SleepQualityTracker app

-This is the toy app for Lesson 6 and 7 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).
+This is the toy app for Lessons 6 and 7 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

 The SleepQualityTracker app is a demo app that helps the user collect information about his sleep.
 * Start time